Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Power connection required

-The one highlighted above is bi-directional, which means that you can also use it to convert a coaxial output to an optical input.
-This can prove to be really useful in some situations.
+The one highlighted above is bi-directional, meaning you can also use it to convert a coaxial output to an optical input.
+This is useful in some situations.

-For example, some may only send stereo audio and not multichannel surround sound.
+For example, some may only send stereo audio, not multichannel surround sound.
 The one above supports both.

 You can see an example of one pictured below:

-For more detail on these converters, take a look at how to convert optical audio to RCA stereo.
+For more details on these converters, look at how to convert optical audio to RCA stereo.

 How to Convert Analog RCA to Digital Optical Audio

-An example might be where you have a device like an old tape deck – and wanted to send the audio to the optical input of an amplifier or soundbar.
+An example might be when you have a device like an old tape deck – and want to send the audio to the optical input of an amplifier or soundbar.

 You can do that with a converter like this: